Central Region (Ghana): Administrative divisions

 The political administration of the region is through the local government system.
 Under this administration system, the region is divided into 22 MMDA's (made up of 1 Metropolitan, 7 Municipal and 14 District Assemblies).
 Each District, Municipal or Metropolitan Assembly, is administered by a Chief Executive, representing the central government but deriving authority from an Assembly headed by a presiding member elected from among the members themselves.
-The current list is as follows:
+The list is as follows: